 Information we particularly want to receive

-- Traders calling on potentially vulnerable residents to offer home improvement services, such as gardening, roofing and driveway work.
+- Traders calling on potentially vulnerable residents to offer home improvement services, such as:

 - Traders exploiting vulnerable residents by, for example, selling them overpriced or misdescribed goods or services.

-- Scam mail or phone calls targeting residents, such as letters and phone calls claiming prize draw or lottery ‘wins’.
+- Scam mail or phone calls targeting residents, for example, letters and phone calls claiming prize draws or lottery wins.

 - The supply of counterfeit goods.